 I love photography because I'm an extremely "visual" person, as in I think about everything through images.
-You know, sometimes I'm lying in bed, and I randomly wake up at 4am with an idea, and I get up, draw it down, and in the next day, I HAVE to do it!
+You know, sometimes I'm lying in bed, and I randomly wake up at 4 am with an idea, and I get up, draw it down, and the next day, I HAVE to do it!
 It just gives this anxiety and rush to create it, to edit it, and then sometimes print it and think "fuck, did I make this? this is me?".
-It's really fulfilling to hold with your own hands' something that you create from scratch.
-Photography is probably one of the main reasons that have helped me push my own boundaries.
+It's fulfilling to hold with your own hands something that you create from scratch.
+Photography is probably one of the main reasons that have helped me push my boundaries.
 I see photography as a way to break barriers.
 Photography seemed to be, in my entire life, the only way I could always get through challenges and difficulties in life: expressing insecurities, nightmares, and fears, physically as art, is what has made me overcome all of those, and not be scared (or insecure) of them anymore.
-And that is probably one of the strongest motives that have helped me push forward and has definitely helped me find myself, as an artist and as a person.
+And that is probably one of the strongest motives that have helped me push forward and has helped me find myself, as an artist and as a person.

 How did this passion for photography start?

 Well, first of all, it all started when I first grabbed a pencil and started to draw.
 I've never put it down ever since.
 That sense of having a blank space and turning it into art is just overwhelming!
-Then, of course, I've always had a passion for "creative writing", and with that came the lyric writing, together with my love for music.
-I started composing at a really early age, and I still have all of that saved.
+Then, of course, I've always had a passion for "creative writing", and with that came lyric writing, together with my love for music.
+I started composing at a early age, and I still have all of that saved.
 Of course, I look back at those files and think "what the fuck was I thinking?" and laugh, but at the same time I look at them as a record of my evolution, and I have serious pride in that.
 With music came, of course, completing that with images, so I started making these home-made videos, and since then I spend many many many hours researching videos, and all sorts of art forms.
 And with the video, of course, came photography.
 But I think my biggest step into the world of photography was when my drawing teacher (Ana Paula Xavier) in 10th grade forced my class into using Photoshop and I just immediately fell in love with all of the creative processes around it!
 That was the first time working with that kind of software and I scored a 20/20 (A), I still have that work up on my wall!

 What place does music have in your life and how does it help you?

-Music plays a huge roll in my life.
+Music plays a huge role in my life.
 It always has.
 I remember going through some tough phases as an unfit kid, and listening to music would always make me feel so much better and calmer.
 It was nice knowing that someone else has already felt what I did, and made that into music.
 That made me want to make music as well!
 I had music classes when I was younger, I can read and write a music sheet.
 I play the piano and the drums as well.
 Unfortunately, I feel a huge heartache for not being able to play the guitar (yet) but I'll get there.
 And of course, I sing.